InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/index.rst

 *************************

-With preparation done up we can now install the infrastructure and then the stack on the new cluster whilst also restoring the data, remembering that we will need to preserve any postgres passwords used in the original cluster.
+With preparation done up we can now install the infrastructure and then the stack on the new cluster whilst also restoring the data.

-..  image:: images/frag-actions/frag-actions.019.png
+..  image:: ../images/frag-actions/frag-actions.019.png

-The minimal installation does not include the following: -

-*   The AWX server

 ..  toctree::
     :maxdepth: 1